MGA Rulebook 2013

 4.1 The Gross Award is given to the player with the lowest gross score on the day.
 (That means the lowest score before penalty strokes are added.)

-4.2 The Most Mediocre Award is given to the player who finishes in the middle in each tournament.
-It can be given based on exact position or a judgment call based on someone’s exceptionally mediocre play, but the player should finish near the middle of the event to win the award.
+4.2 The Most Mediocre Award is given to one special player who finishes in the middle in the tournament.
+It can be given based on exact position or a judgment call based on someone’s exceptionally mediocre play, but the player should finish near the middle of the field to win the award.

 4.3 The Meltdown award is given to the player with the greatest meltdown differential.
 If a player shoots a 42 on the front nine and 52 on the back nine, he has a meltdown differential of ten and should be rewarded for being mediocre enough to pull that off.
 The award DOES NOT go to a player who goes the other way.
-If a player improves by ten strokes on the back nine then they are putting distance between themselves and mediocrity and that should not be rewarded.
+If a player improves by ten strokes on the back nine, then they are putting distance between themselves and mediocrity and that should never be rewarded!

 9.H.D.B.
 The 9 Hole Douche Bag rule.
-You must play at least nine holes with a person before deciding to tell them about the MGA.
+You must play at least nine holes with a new person before deciding to tell them about the MGA.
 It’s easy to get excited when you get paired up with someone whose game is just as bad as yours.
 Beware though, douche bags have an innate ability to seem almost cool for 8.5 holes.
 Wait until you’re teeing off on the 10th before deciding whether you want to see this person at all the MGA events.
+(Common back nine occurrences when DB's "Hulk out" are club throwing, anger issues and SSS (Sudden Slug Syndrome), where their pace of play grinds to a near-standstill.)

 5.1 Finish top 10 on your chapter’s money list

-5.3 Former World Champions and Global Money Champions get five-year exempt status
+5.3 Former World Champions and Global Money Champions get five-year qualified status

 1 During all MGA tournaments, players are required to carry a moistened towel or rag to the green with them.
 The MGA will make the most inexpensive towel we can find available on our website to help everyone comply with this new rule.
 We will also offer nicer embroidered towels for people who want to show off how much money they make.
 This rule has been implemented so players will be in accordance with rule 1.2.